The Peru Resilience Hub at COP30

 Programming that meets the moment: A new framing for COP30

-The Resilience Science Must-Knows are the cornerstone of our COP30 programming.
+The Must-Knows are the cornerstone of our COP30 programming.
 They offer a system-level lens to interrogate existing efforts, expose hidden risks, and co-design new approaches that are both credible and just.
 COP30 is our chance to bring that lens to the centre of the conversation and to build a powerful agenda that goes to the core of the current climate risk landscape.

 Each track explores a systemic constraint in today’s adaptation landscape, from structural inequities to institutional misalignments.
 The programme invites participants to challenge assumptions, pressure-test solutions, and co-develop more actionable pathways forward.
+These six tracks pull forward the challenge, not specific sector or theme……

 Six challenges to unlock a resilient future